 Expand the Category Top Navigation section.

-Because the depth of the top navigation has a global configuration scope, the setting applies to all websites, stores, and store views in the Magento installation.
+Because the depth of the top navigation has a global configuration scope, the setting applies to all websites, stores, and store views in the Commerce installation.
 The Category Top Navigation configuration section is available only when Store View in the upper-left corner is set to “Default Config”.

 To limit the number of subcategories that appear in the top navigation, enter the number in the Maximal Depth field.